 Award Amount and Funding Period

 Funding period for festivals taking place between March 1, 2019 and August 31, 2019.
 Expenses must be incurred by June 30, 2019.

 Applicants may only submit one application for funding during this grant cycle.

-The application for the next funding cycle (fall 2017 - winter 2018 festivals) is slated to be available in June 2017 pending legislative appropriation.
+The application for the next funding cycle (fall 2019 - winter 2019 festivals) is slated to be available in June 2019.